Ravikirana-Microsoft/bicep-registry-modules/avm/ptn/sa/conversation-knowledge-mining/README.md

 - Type: string
 - Default: `'2024-07-18'`

-### Parameter: `location`
+### Parameter: `secondaryLocation`

-Azure region for all services.
-Regions are restricted to guarantee compatibility with paired regions and replica locations for data redundancy and failover scenarios based on articles [Azure regions list](https://learn.microsoft.com/azure/reliability/regions-list) and [Azure Database for MySQL Flexible Server - Azure Regions](https://learn.microsoft.com/azure/mysql/flexible-server/overview#azure-regions).
+Secondary location for databases creation(example:eastus2).

 - Required: No
 - Type: string
-- Default: `[resourceGroup().location]`
+- Default: `'eastus2'`

 ### Parameter: `solutionName`

 A unique prefix for all resources in this deployment.
-This should be 3-20 characters long.
+This should be 3-20 characters long:

 - Required: No
 - Type: string